xemle/fileindex/src/doc/file-index.md

 length of 15 and 0.5 compression ratio, the index file size is `(4 + 1.013 * 144240 * (62 + 15)) * 0.5 = 5627100B` about 5.36 MB.

-The index file size depends heavily on the file count not and not on file sizes.
+The index file size depends heavily on the file count and not on file sizes.